Academic Calendar

 3 Credits Weekly (3-0-0)

 This course is devoted to the detailed study of a single topic area in Canadian politics.
 Examples of topic areas include democracy and democratic reform, electoral politics and political parties, Canadian political thought, the Charter of Rights and judicial review, public policy, political cleavages in Canada, the politics of environmentalism, local government, and media and politics.
-Students may take this course up to two times provided the topic is different.
+Students may take this course up to two times provided the topic is different in each offering.

-Prerequisites: Minimum grade of C- in POLS 224 and 225, or consent of the department.
+Prerequisites: Minimum grades of C- in POLS 224 and 225, or consent of the department.

 POLS 327